pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

   sortable Beginner list generated from the spreadsheet. http://communityjams.org/index.php/beginner-jam-song-list/

 ### Shari:

+* Bb/CCX Bb/CCX - two beats of Bb and a stab on the C. But the app insists on adding a dot to the Bb like this: Bb./CCX Bb./CCx Still can't put in the X after the C without it forcing a dot, but it will work.

 I continue to have intermittent trouble if I have to scroll back up during the play mode.
 Here is the sequence: